Daviedavie100/DatacampPythonDataAnalysis/README.md

 - EDA results often inform the next steps for the dataset, whether that be generating hypotheses, preparing the data for use in a machine learning model, or even throwing the data out and gathering new data!
 - Methods used: `.info(), .value_counts(), .describe()`

+## Why perform EDA?

+EDA is performed for a variety of reasons, such as detecting patterns and relationships in data, generating questions or hypotheses, or to prepare data for machine learning models.

 ### Data validation

 - Data validation is an important early step in EDA.
 We want to understand whether data types and ranges are as expected before we progress too far in our analysis!
 Let's dive in.